Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Methods

 Before running follow-up experiments, we checked that each paragraph’s text matched its generated explanation (\cref{fig:fig4}a).
 This match was measured by prompting an LLM~\citep{zhong2022describing} to evaluate the fraction of trigrams in the paragraph that are relevant to the paragraph’s generating explanation.
 We also validated that each story paragraph drives the encoding model for its corresponding voxel (\cref{fig:fig4}b).
 We generated 8 different stories by changing the random seed for each subject and kept the best 2 for S01, the best 6 for S02 (the pilot subject), and the best 2 for S03.
 During presentation, these newly presented stories were visually presented at approximately conversational cadence, instead of being listened to, as in the original encoding setting.

 \textbf{ROI setting} The ROI setting uses the same framework as the single-voxel setting, but instead of maximizing the response in a single voxel, we sought to maximize the average response of the encoding model outputs over all voxels in an ROI.
 When selecting explanations, we used the average outputs of the OPT and LLaMA encoding models to help make results more stable.
+In the `micro ROI' setting (\cref{sec:micro_rois}), subject S01 was omitted due to a logistical constraint with bringing subject S01 back to the lab for follow-up experiments.

 \textbf{Permutation testing details} The main \method{} driving results in the paper evaluate whether a particular voxel (or region of interest) yielded an increased average response to the driving paragraphs, i.e. the synthetic paragraphs generated specifically to drive that voxel.
 The permutation tests we conducted compared this average response to the voxel's average response to other random paragraphs in the experiment.
 Beyond permutation testing, GCT can be viewed more generally as a causal test where the treatment variable is the explanation underlying the driving paragraph and the outcome is the average observed fMRI response, though it may not perfectly match the assumptions underlying common frameworks such as the Neyman-Rubin causal model~\cite{holland1986statistics}.